 It’s the time of year we get our tax returns in order, plan our business needs for the new financial year, budget for those key dates and events and maybe even take advantage of some cheeky stocktake sales.
-To help you on your way, we’ve compiled a list of the important dates for this upcoming financial year to help you achieve that new financial year, new financial me feeling.
+To help you on your way, we’ve compiled a list of some of the important dates for this upcoming financial year to help you achieve that new financial year, new financial me feeling.

 End-of-financial year is nowhere near as fun as new year's eve.
 No fireworks or champagne.
 No singing or dancing.
 The only hangover is the one on your balance sheet.
 Here's our 7 resolutions for the new financial year! https://t.co/GWZhCU5BOz pic.twitter.com/JG4HvKrnIA